topydo/topydo/README.md

 Currently, only the CLI is implemented.
 It's not a proper Python package yet that can be installed.
-To use Topydo, put your todo.txt file in the cli directory and run Main.py from there.
-You may want to create an alias with 'ln -s Main.py t'.
+To use Topydo, put your todo.txt file in the cli directory and run `Main.py` from there.
+You may want to create an alias with `ln -s Main.py t`.

+You can make set some preferences in lib/Config.py, as long as configuration files are not supported.

 Current status
 --------------